sunbri/racecar/README.md

 # Racecar

 The code here uses a genetic algorithm to evolve a neural net to teach cars to race around a racetrack.
 A video of what happens can be seen [here](https://www.youtube.com/watch?v=FLv4iKLI8pA).
-At the end, you can see one square make it entirely around the track.
+At the end, you can see one square make it entirely around the track, so the cars did learn how to drive eventually.
 The racetrack itself was coded using PyGame.

 ## Genetic Algorithms